pr01og/upwork_test_answers/swift_test.md

   * Enum
   * Structure

-86. What will be the final value of «a.data» and «b.data» after following codes are executed?
+86. What will be the final value of "a.data" and "b.data" after following codes are executed?
   >struct A { var data: Int = 2 }
   var a = A()
   var b = a